pomerium/documentation/content/docs/get-started/fundamentals/core/advanced-routes.md

 - [**Identity Verification with JWTs**](/docs/get-started/fundamentals/jwt-verification)
 - [**Build Advanced Policies**](/docs/get-started/fundamentals/advanced-policies)

 Each tutorial builds on the same configuration files.
-In this tutorial, you’ll build new routes with some of Pomerium’s route-level settings.
+In this tutorial, you'll build new routes with some of Pomerium's route-level settings.

 :::